omnivector-solutions/osd-documentation/master/_sources/operations/partitions.rst.txt

 .. code-block:: bash

-   $ juju config slurmdctld default-partition=debug
+   $ juju config slurmctld default-partition=debug

 Alternatively, you can set the partition name in the bundle file:

 ::

-   slurmdctld:
+   slurmctld:
      charm: slurmctld
      num_units: 1
      options: